fredericalix/godot_grpc/docs/API_REFERENCE.md

 #### `finished(stream_id: int, status_code: int)`

-Emitted when a server stream completes (successfully or with error).
+Emitted when any stream completes (successfully or with error).

 **Parameters:**
 - `stream_id` (int): The ID of the stream that finished